-13. RESIDENT ENERGY CONSERVATION PROGRAM (RECP)
+13. RESIDENT ENERGY CONSERVATION TIPS

-The instability in supply and growing cost of fuel have made conserving energy a critical issue.
+The instability in supply and growing cost of fuel has made conserving energy a critical issue.
 It is essential that we all play a proactive role in conserving energy.
 The RECP program encourages Residents to conserve and use utilities wisely and become more responsible for their energy usage and consumption.